Berlin celebrates the 30th anniversary of the Fall of the Wall

 One-week festival of the fall of the Berlin Wall

 In addition to the national and international celebrations, exhibitions and events that take place throughout the year and beyond, the grand finale is the festival to mark the 30th anniversary of the fall of the Berlin Wall from 4 to 10 November 2019.
 Berlin will be transformed into a unique open-air exhibition and event venue.
 Along the route of the revolution in the city, important events of the history of 1989/90 become comprehensible at seven original locations.
 At these locations (Alexanderplatz, Gethsemanekirche, Brandenburger Tor, Schlossplatz, Kurfürstendamm, East-Side-Gallery and Stasi headquarters in Lichtenberg) large projections with historical pictures, films and sound installations will be shown.
-On the route there are concerts, lectures, readings, contemporary witness talks, poetry slams and film screenings.
+There are concerts, lectures, readings, contemporary witness talks, poetry slams and film screenings in addition.
 This impressive festival will conclude with the evening of 9 November, when the entire city will become the largest concert stage in the world, featuring renowned musicians, orchestras and bands.
 Berliners and guests from all over the world are invited to celebrate the festival of freedom peacefully and exuberantly.

 In Yearning for freedom and in fear of their lives – 12 metres down